kushagras481/medical-chatbot/README.md

 - Real-time chat with loading states
 - Error handling for API failures

+## RAG Architecture

+The chatbot uses a sophisticated Retrieval-Augmented Generation (RAG) pipeline:

+1. User query is transformed into an effective PubMed search query
+2. Relevant medical abstracts are retrieved from PubMed
+3. Gemini model generates an answer with inline citations
+4. Self-feedback mechanism improves citation coverage (multiple iterations)
+5. Citation verification ensures accurate references
+6. Automatic answer regeneration when invalid citations are detected
+7. Citation Effectiveness Ratio (CER) monitoring for quality control

 ## Usage

 1. Type a medical question in the input box
 2. Click "Ask" or press Enter
-3. The AI will generate a patient-friendly response
+3. The AI generates an evidence-based response with PubMed citations
 4. Continue the conversation as needed

 ## API Flow

 1. User sends query through the frontend
 2. Frontend sends POST request to `/api/chat` endpoint
-3. Backend processes request and sends to Gemini API
+3. Backend processes request through the RAG pipeline
+4. PubMed abstracts are retrieved and processed
-4. Gemini generates response with medical few-shot prompting
+5. Gemini generates response with citations to medical literature
-5. Response is returned to frontend and displayed to user
+6. Response is returned to frontend and displayed to user

 ## Backend API Endpoints